yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 ##### --tablet_enable_ttl_file_filter

-Turn the file expiration feature based on TTL.
+Turn on the file expiration for TTL feature.

 Default: `false`